hendurhance/ui-ux/README.md

 | **Twitter Jobs** | Twitter is an American microblogging and social networking service on which users post and interact with messages known as "tweets". | [Visit](https://careers.twitter.com/) |
 | **Microsoft Jobs** | Microsoft is an American multinational technology company with headquarters in Redmond, Washington. | [Visit](https://careers.microsoft.com/us/en) |

 **<div align="right"><a href="#table-of-contents"> ⬆️ Back to Top</a></div>**

 #### Freelancing and Entrepreneurship
-> Freelancing and Entrepreneurship is a great way to make money and build your portfolio.
-It's also a great way to learn and grow as a designer.
-Here are some resources to help you get started.
+> Freelancing and entrepreneurship are two ways to earn a living, build your portfolio, and grow as a designer.
+Here are some resources to get you started.

 ##### Goals
 | Goal | Description |